veloce-js/velocejs/packages/server/README.md

     type: 'any',
     path: '/*',
     handler: (res: HttpResponse) => {
+      res.onAborted(() => {
+        console.log(`server aborted`)
+      })
       res.end(`Hello`)
     }
   }
 ])
 ```

+Please note the `res.onAborted` if you don't provide one, and when something wrong happen with the server, the server will simply crash.
+If you provide one, then even the handler throw error, the server will keep on running.

+---

 Next will be all available public methods